Japan’s move to lower South Korea trade status takes effect

-TOKYO — Japan’s downgrading of South Korea’s trade status has taken effect, a decision that already set off reaction and hurt bilateral relations.
+TOKYO — Japan’s downgrading of South Korea’s trade status took effect Wednesday, a decision that has already set off a series of reactions hurting bilateral relations.

-As of 12:01 a.m.
-Wednesday, Japanese manufacturers must apply for approval for each technology-related contract for South Korean export, such as fluorinated polyimides used for displays.
-South Korea’s previous status as a preferential trade partner meant simpler checks on exports.
+Japanese manufacturers now must apply for approval for each technology-related contract for South Korean export, rather than the simpler checks granted a preferential trade partner, which is still the status of the U.S. and others.

-Since Japan announced the decision, South Korea decided to similarly downgrade Tokyo’s trade status, which will take effect next month.
+Since Japan announced the decision about two months ago, South Korea decided to similarly downgrade Tokyo’s trade status, which will take effect next month.
 Seoul has also canceled a deal to share military intelligence with Japan.

 South Korea has accused Japan of weaponizing trade because of a separate dispute linked to Japan’s colonial rule of the Korean Peninsula from 1910 to 1945.